nchua3012/nchua3012/README.md

 <br>

 I am a software developer with a background in architecture.
-My background in architecture has developed my ability to deconstruct complex problems, collaborate effectively within teams, and apply critical problem-solving and analytical thinking to create user-focused solutions.
-I’ve chosen to transition into software development as it shares architecture’s user-centric approach, focusing on creating solutions that meet peoples' needs.
+I have seven years experience leading large-scale projects with significant budgets and collaborating with multidisciplinary design teams.
+My expertise includes working with spreadsheets and creating complex formulas.
+I’ve transitioned into software development as it shares architecture’s user-centric approach, focusing on creating solutions that meet peoples' needs.
 <br>

 ## Skills